 Will you give a reward for every single referral?

-Decide if you want to provide a reward for every referral that comes in.
-Brands can choose to reward only first referrals, or once people have reached a certain number.
-If choosing the latter, remember that customers are unlikely to put in work for a small reward, so it should be something that’s worth their time and efforts (AKA a bigger incentive).
+Decide if you want to provide a reward for every referral that comes in, or only give out rewards once people have reached a certain number of referrals.
+If choosing the latter, remember that customers are unlikely to put in work for a small reward, so the incentive should be something that’s worth their time and effort.

 Will you use a different reward structure?

-There are different options you can take with your referral rewards in order to get it up and running.
-And why not have some fun?
+There are other options you can use with your referral rewards to inject even more fun into your refer-a-friend program.
 Stir the pot and grow your business through these alternative ideas, such as:

-A great example is retail company Huckberry, which uses seasonal contests to boost interest about their brand.
-The rest of the year they offer $20 rewards for new leads, but during contests, the big winner earns $1,000 in Huckberry cash.
-Second and third place earners get a prize too.
+A great example is men’s apparel and accessory brand Huckberry, which uses seasonal contests to boost interest about their brand.
+They already offer $20 rewards for every successful referral, but during contests, the big winner earns $1,000 in Huckberry cash.
+Second- and third-place advocates get a prize, too.

 Advocate of the month program

 Nothing sparks customer loyalty like a little recognition.
 That’s also one of the biggest reasons referral programs are successful – people like to be appreciated for a job well done.
-With an advocate of the month program, you do just that: recognize folks for all they’ve done.
+With an advocate of the month program, you do just that: recognize folks for all they’ve done for your brand.

 You can create gamification and have folks put their best skills to work.
-Rank competitors by the number of referrals they’ve brought in, and award the monthly title to the first-place advocate.
+Then, rank competitors by the number of referrals they’ve brought in, and award the monthly title to the first-place advocate.
 Alternatively, you could randomly pick the winner from everyone who made a referral within the month.

-Take a look at these referral reward examples for a better idea of what you can do with your own referral program, as well as a look at how successful programs have helped customers profit multiple times over.
+Take a look at these referral reward examples for a better idea of what you can do with your own referral program, as well as how successful programs have helped customers profit multiple times over.

 Daily Harvest is a superfood delivery service where consumers can earn fresh foods delivered to their door.
 Users can refer their friends to earn extra credits to use toward future boxes.
-Once a referral signs up, they earn $25 off, as does the previous customer.
-The referral reward stays the same across the board, and users earn the same amount, no matter how many new folks they draw in.
-Daily Harvest also offers points for customers based on their spend rate, where points can be cashed in for store credit once reaching 100 points – every dollar = a point.
-The program also reduces customer acquisition costs.
+These rewards are reciprocal – once a referral signs up, they earn $25 off, as does the customer who sent them.

-New customers at children’s clothing brand Primary can earn 20% off with a referral code while the referring customer earns $10 cash.
-Selling children’s clothing, Primary offers a great example of switching up referral rewards between the existing and new customer.
-Primary’s rewards don’t cap out either, so customers can keep sharing their unique code in order to earn more cashback every time they reach out.
+New customers at children’s clothing brand Primary can earn 20% off with a referral code, while referring customers earn $10 store credit.
+Primary offers a great example of switching up referral incentives between the existing and new customer.
+Primary’s rewards don’t cap out either, so customers can keep sharing their unique code in order to earn more credit every time they reach out.